Franco-Micheletti/test-dev/README.md

-# API TEST - EGO
+# VEHICLES API

-This a API created with Python 3.10.4 and Django Rest Framework for the backend test of ego.
+This is a API created with Python 3.10.4 and Django Rest Framework.
+It has different features such as:
+- Ordering by
+- Filter by Type
+- CRUD
+- Swagger UI

 # HOW TO TEST THIS API